ZuishinGit/homebrew/ObsidianVaults/Forgotten March/Forgotten March/Adventure Paths/Cabarin's Corrupted.md

 Several padded chairs surround a large wooden table.
 There is a gold-plated candelabra with 3 lit *Candles of Everburning*.
 The western wall has an awakened, animated, mounted bear head that greets any characters when they enter.
 The bear head knows of Cabarin and that the Prynn family is being used, and asks them to put an end to the nagpa.

 #### 6. Main Hall
 Three guards patrol this hall.
 They will attempt to get reinforcements from area 8.
+Several marble busts line the walls here, portraying house Prynn's forefathers.

 ***Treasure.*** One of the guards has a large keyring with several iron keys.
 This contains the keys to all doors on the ground floor.